mfthomps/Labtainers/docs/questions.md

 What if student changes the name of the program, e.g., from vuln to my_vuln?
 A general way to name programs in the results.config?

+Record "grades" in a json file.
+Alter start of instructor to allow full automation (no need to start container just to type "Instructor.py"

+Automate testing.  suite of results files that should all grade a specific way?